Anger Management Therapy & Treatment

-One of the goals of anger management treatment is to prevent people from reaching the explosion phase.
+One goal of anger management treatment is to prevent the explosion phase.
 Some of the strategies used in anger management therapy include:

 - Learning about anger triggers and how to respond without being aggressive

-- Relaxation techniques to help clients remain calm when they feel a surge of anger
+- Relaxation techniques to help you remain calm when you feel a surge of anger

-- Cognitive behavioral therapy to change the way people think about and react to anger (this has proven effective in treating anger disorders)
+- Cognitive behavioral therapy to help change the way you think about and react to anger (this has proven effective in treating anger disorders)

-- Communication skills to help clients express their anger in a productive way
+- Communication skills to help you express anger in a productive way

-- Problem-solving techniques to help people feel empowered rather than frustrated
+- Problem-solving techniques to help you feel empowered rather than frustrated

 What Are Anger Disorders?

-Anger disorders are aggressive, violent or self-destructive behaviors that are both symptoms of and driven by an underlying, chronically repressed anger or rage.
-It is thought that an anger management disorder results from long-term mismanagement of anger.
-Over time, normal anger can grow into bitterness, resentment, hatred and destructive rage.
+Anger disorders are aggressive, violent or self-destructive behaviors.
+They are both symptoms of and driven by repressed anger.
+Experts believe that an anger management disorder results from long-term mismanagement of anger.
+Over time, normal anger can grow into bitterness, resentment and destructive rage.

-Anger disorders can be exacerbated or caused by neurological impairment and substance abuse.
+Anger disorders can result from neurological impairment and substance abuse.
 Both of these conditions change the way the brain functions.
-As a result, they can inhibit a person’s ability to resist angry, aggressive or violent impulses.
+As a result, they can inhibit a person’s ability to resist angry impulses.

 Intermittent Explosive Disorder

-One of the most common anger disorders, intermittent explosive disorder (IED) involves repeated incidents of explosive, aggressive, violent behavior or angry outbursts that are grossly out of proportion to the situation.
-The National Institute of Mental Health (NIMH) estimates that more than 16 million Americans may suffer from IED.
+Intermittent explosive disorder is one of the most common anger disorders.
+It involves repeated incidents of explosive, aggressive, violent behavior or angry outbursts.
+These responses are way out of proportion to the situation.
+The National Institute of Mental Health estimates that more than 16 million Americans suffer from IED.

 Do You Need Anger Management Treatment?

-Anger can have a negative impact on how others see you and gets in the way of your personal and professional life.
+Unmanageable anger can have a negative impact on how others see you.
+It can also get in the way of your personal and professional relationships.
 This is the kind of anger that warrants anger management therapy.
-A mental health professional can help you learn to successfully manage your anger by giving you the tools to express your emotions in healthier ways.
+A mental health professional can help you learn to control your anger.
+We’ll give you the tools to express your feelings in healthier ways.

 People with anger problems may experience a variety of symptoms.
-You may want to consult an anger management therapist if you experience some of the following:
+You may want to consult an anger management therapist if you experience:

-- Disproportionate anger – Reacting to certain circumstances with more anger than most other people would in similar situations
+- Disproportionate anger – Reacting with more anger than most people would in similar situations

 - Intense memory-related anger – Getting angry about past events or people from the past